Christopher Tennant

 Christopher Tennant (born August 17, 1978) is an American magazine editor, artist, and author of The Official Filthy Rich Handbook, published by Workman Publishing in June 2008.

 Tennant graduated from the University of Wisconsin–Madison in 2000 with degrees in political science and journalism.
 While at Madison, he served as Editor in Chief of the Badger Herald, America's largest independent daily student newspaper.

 The Official Filthy Rich Handbook—a satirical guide to fitting in with America’s “top .0001 percent”—was pitched as a “quasi-sequel” to the best-selling 1980 classic The Official Preppy Handbook, also published by Workman.
-It was excerpted in the June 2008 issue of Vanity Fair, and received notice for its effusive blurbs by Tom Wolfe, Dominick Dunne, and P. J. O'Rourke, who called it "a paragon of naked wit."
+It was excerpted in the June 2008 issue of Vanity Fair.